Resources Germany Related

 Image 020403-01-03

-Another example, just to show that the U-Umlaut was not a plain "U".
+Another example, showing that the U-Umlaut was not a plain "U".

 Picture by Mary Alioto)